Model Call | Project Fed

 I am currently accepting mothers on the Gulf Coast who are breastfeeding or pumping for babies of any age, formula feeding babies under 12 months of age, and expectant mothers in their 3rd trimester who are already aware that their feeding scenario/choice will be non-traditional OR who are open to being photographed nude/uncensored.

-Photo sessions will take place between Mobile, AL and Crestview, FL.
-Mothers outside this area are still welcome to apply if willing to travel to meet and be photographed within 1 hour of Pensacola, FL.
+Photo sessions will take place in Pensacola, FL.
+Mothers outside this area are still welcome to apply if willing to travel to meet and be photographed in Pensacola, FL.

 All subjects must sign a model release.